Oct 21 2009

 How Many Solar Panels Do You Need To Run A Home?

 This is extremely hard to say and it will all be dependent on a number of different factors.
 It depends on how many watts each solar panel will give, the size of the batteries used to store the magic produced by the solar panels, and of course how much electricity you use in the home.
-Not to mention the fact that if you have a 12 volt Inverter and batteries or a 24 volt home Inverter the solar panels can give twice as much electricity because they are wired differently.
-Most people, however will still be using a 12volt battery and Inverter system so I will be talking about the best solar panels with that as a starting point.
+Most people will be using a 12volt battery and Inverter system so I will be talking about the best solar panels with that as a starting point.

 It is simply too complicated to go in to technical details about the voltages and it will not be understood by many and as I said I am no expert on the subject anyway.
 To make things simpler we will simply talk about the most basic solar power systems, the one that most people will end up installing.